zealtv/zeal-co-hugo/content/projects/luminesce/index.md

 ---
-title: "Luminesce: audio-visual performance for choir and light"
+title: "Luminesce: for light and voices"
 when:
   - "2013"
   - "2014"